blessed-sibanda/ansaz/book/4-user-authentication.md

 import 'bootstrap/dist/js/bootstrap.min';
 ```

-Change the `webpack-dev-server` version from 4 to 3 in `package.json`
+Change the `webpack-dev-server` version from 4 to version 3 in `package.json`.

 ```json
 {